ibm-cloud-docs/satellite/cli-reference.md

 <dd>Required.
 A name for your version, such as `1.0` or `black friday`.</dd>

 <dt><code>--read-config <em>FILEPATH</em></code></dt>
 <dd>Required.
 The filepath to the Kubernetes resource configuration file that you want to upload as a version.
 You can upload only one configuration file, but the configuration file can have multiple Kubernetes resource definitions, such as a deployment, service, and security context constraint.
-Supported file types are YAML and JSON.</dd>
+Supported file types are YAML.</dd>

 <dt><code>--configuration <em>configuration</em></code></dt>
 <dd>Required.
 The name of the configuration to add the version to.
 To list available configurations, run <code>ibmcloud sat config configuration ls</code>.</dd>

 <dt><code>--type <em>TYPE</em></code></dt>
 <dd>Required.
 The file extension of the Kubernetes resource file that you want to add.
-Supported file types are <code>yaml</code> and <code>json</code>.</dd>
+Supported file types are <code>yaml</code>.</dd>

 <dt><code>--description <em>DESCRIPTION</em></code></dt>
 <dd>Optional.
 A description for your version, such as the purpose of the Kubernetes resources that the version contains.
 For example, `Added replicas and zone affinity for HA version of app for multizone clusters`.</dd>